collective/Products.remember/Products/remember/docs/tutorial/README.txt

 See "docs/tutorial" for Tutorial documentation.

-See "examples/sampleremember" for the sample remember product.
+See "Products.sampleremember" for the sample remember product.

-See "examples/sampleremember/TODO.txt" for suggested list of items that need work.
+See "Products.sampleremember/TODO.txt" for suggested list of items that need work.